-Likely to Improve status of SEOs Potential Conflict with status of SEOs- likely to be mitigated Probable Conflict with status of SEOs- unlikely to be mitigated No Likely interaction with status of SEOs As part of this Strategy it is intended to: 1 Reopen the Phoenix Park Tunnel Link for passenger services, which will link the Kildare/Cork line to the city centre C1 C2 C3 P1 HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 C1 HH1 B1 B2 B3 M1 M3 W1 W2 W3 L1 CH1 CH2 S1 Commentary on certain interactions: 1 This tunnel is built and its reuse would improve the status of SEOs relating to sustainable mobility and associate reductions in emissions to air (noise), intensifying the use of existing infrastucture would be likely to result in incre The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the reases at local level (SE EOs C1 HH1).
-5 would facilitate net Complete the City Centre Resignalling programme, which will provide additional train paths through the city centre section of the rail network C1 C2 C3 P1 HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 C1 HH1 B1 B2 B3 M1 M3 W1 W2 W3 L1 CH1 CH2 S1 Commentary on certain interactions: Completion of the City Centre Resignalling Programme would improve the status of SEOs relating to sustainable would facilitate net reductions in emissions to air (noise), intensifying the use of existing infrastucture would be li The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the kely to result in increas ses at local level (SEC Ds C1 HH1). hough this measure Implement the DART Expansion Programme, which will provide DART services as far north as Drogheda; to Hazelhatch on the Kildare Line (including a tunnel connection from the Kildare Line to link with the Northern / South-Eastern Line); to Maynooth in the west and to the M3 Parkway C1 C2 C3 P1 HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 C1 HH1 B1 B2 B3 M1 M3 W1 W2 W3 L1 CH1 CH2 S1
+Likely to Improve status of SEOs Potential Conflict with status of SEOs- likely to be mitigated Probable Conflict with status of SEOs- unlikely to be mitigated No Likely interaction with status of SEOs As part of this Strategy it is intended to: Reopen the Phoenix Park Tunnel Link for passenger services, which will link the Kildare/Cork line to the city C1 C2 C3 P1 C1 HH1 B1 B2 Τ centre HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 B3 M1 M3 W1 W2 W3 L1 CH1 CH2 S1 Commentary on certain interactions: l l This tunnel is built and its reuse would improve the status of SEOs relating to sustainable mobility and associate reductions in emissions to air (noise), intensifying the use of existing infrastucture would be likely to result in increase.
+The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the eases at local level (SE Os C1 HH1). - would facilitate ne Complete the City Centre Resignalling programme, which will provide additional train paths through the city centre section of the rail network C1 C2 C3 P1 HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 C1 HH1 B1 B2 B3 M1 M3 W1 W2 W3 L1 CH1 CH2 S1 Commentary on certain interactions: Completion of the City Centre Resignalling Programme would improve the status of SEOs relating to sustainable would facilitate net reductions in emissions to air (noise), intensifying the use of existing infrastucture would be lind the evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the kely to result in increas ses at local level (SEC Os C1 HH1). hough this measur Implement the DART Expansion Programme, which will provide DART services as far north as Drogheda; to Hazelhatch on the Kildare Line (including a tunnel connection from the Kildare Line to link with the Northern / South-Eastern Line); to Maynooth in the west and to the M3 Parkway.
+C1 C2 C3 P1 HH1 B1 B2 B3 M1 M2 M3 W1 W2 W3 L1 CH1 CH2 S1 C1 HH1 B1 B2 B3 M1 M3 W1 W2 W3 L1 CH1 CH2 S1 Commentary on certain interactions: Implementation of the DART Expansion Programme would improve the status of SEOs relating to sustainable m would facilitate net reductions in emissions to air (noise), intensifying the use of existing infrastructure would be likely to result in increases at local level (SEOs C1 HH1).

-Implementation of the DART Expansion Programme would improve the status of SEOs relating to sustainable mobility and associated interactions (SEOs C1 C2 C3 P1 HH1).
-Although this measure would facilitate net reductions in emissions to air (noise), intensifying the use of existing infrastructure would be likely to result in increases at local level (SEOs C1 HH1).
+Development arising from this provision - including the electrification of heavy rail lines - would be required to comply with, as relevant, the mitigation measures which have been integrated into the

-Development arising from this provision - including the electrification of heavy rail lines - would be required to comply with, as relevant, the mitigation measures which have been integrated into the Strategy, including those measures concerning compliance with legislation such as the Habitats and Water Framework Directives (see Section 9).
+Strategy, including those measures concerning compliance with legislation such as the Habitats and Water Framework Directives (see Section 9).

-The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the Draft Strategy which is provided under Section 7.4.
+The evaluation against SEOs provided for this provision reflects the evaluation for the selected alternative for the Strategy which is provided under Section 7.4.